christroutner/benchmark-bch/docs/test01-node.md

     - Over 3000 txs, the average time between tx was 433 milliseconds per tx.
     - No significantly measurable change in resource usage during test compared to idle.
     - Need to run multiple wallets in parallel to stress the system further.
-    - Used ABC v0.20.0 running on a Digitial Ocean Droplet with 2 CPU & 4GB of memory.
+    - Used ABC v0.20.0 running on a Digital Ocean Droplet with 2 CPU & 4GB of memory.
     - Used Blockbook v0.3.1 on a Digital Ocean Droplet with 4 CPU and 8GB of memory.
     - REST API running on a Digital Ocean Droplet with 1 CPU and 2GB of memory.